llstarscreamll/Crud/readme.md

 # CRUD Container for [apiato 4.0.2](https://github.com/apiato/apiato)

-This is a [PORTO](https://github.com/Porto-SAP/Documentation) Container for [apiato 4.0.2](https://github.com/apiato/apiato) to scaffold you applications, at the moment the package generates the API routes only, and generates an Angular 2+ module that consumes the generated API.
+This is a [PORTO](https://github.com/Porto-SAP/Documentation) Container for [apiato 4.0.2](https://github.com/apiato/apiato) to scaffold you applications, at the moment the package generates the API stuff only, and generates an Angular 2+ module that consumes the generated API.
 There is a lot of work to do, pull requests are very welcome!! ^_^

 If you don't know apiato already, go to the [apiato DOCS site](http://apiato.io/) and give it a try, it's an amazing project!!